 In the Christian tradition, seven gifts are associated with the giving of the Holy Spirit, an idea well rooted in the Scriptures.
-Father David explains the gifts of the Spirit as we pray to receive them.
+Father David Neuhaus explains the gifts of the Spirit as we pray to receive them.

 The Catechism of the Catholic Church teaches: “The seven gifts of the Holy Spirit are wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord.
 They belong in their fullness to Christ, Son of David.
 They complete and perfect the virtues of those who receive them.
 They make the faithful docile in readily obeying divine inspirations” (n.
 1831).

 These gifts are rooted in Isaiah 11:1-3: “A shoot shall come out from the stump of Jesse, and a branch shall grow out of his roots.
 The spirit of the Lord shall rest on him, the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and the fear of the Lord.
 His delight shall be in the fear of the Lord.
 He shall not judge by what his eyes see, or decide by what his ears hear”.
-In the Hebrew, the term “fear of the Lord” is repeated twice but in later translation into Greek (Septuagint) and Latin (Vulgate) a distinction was made between “piety” and “fear of the Lord”.
+In Hebrew, the term “fear of the Lord” is repeated twice but in later translation into Greek (Septuagint) and Latin (Vulgate) a distinction was made between “piety” and “fear of the Lord”.

 Christians understand these verses as describing the Messiah, and the gifts of the Spirit are perfectly present in him.
-These gifts are offered every Christian by the action of the Spirit that is begun in baptism, affirmed in confirmation and renewed especially on the feast of Pentecost.
+These gifts are offered to every Christian by the action of the Spirit that is begun in baptism, affirmed in confirmation and renewed especially on the feast of Pentecost.

 These seven gifts can be differentiated in the following way: